Sarlaac/sarlaac.github.io/_posts/2022-09-20-gitlab-mirror.md

 ---
 title: "Mirror a Gitlab repository to Github"
 date: 2022-09-20 09:00
-categories: howto
+categories: howto git
-tags: howto # always lowercase
+tags: howto git # always lowercase
 ---

 # Mirror a Gitlab repository to Github

+Git repository mirrors can be useful to create a real-time copy of a repository for backup purposes, or as a transitional step when moving from one git platform to another.
+In this post we will walk through creating a mirror from a Gitlab repository to create a Github repository.

+---
 To start off create a new empty repository in Github.
 Do not add a readme or any other files.

 ![image](https://user-images.githubusercontent.com/92181960/191295117-9e63da4c-9cee-4717-a06a-95301c14da4d.png)